issa-almadani/Dr-Sawsan-Dental-Clinic-Website/README.md

 - creating an appointment management system to potentially expanding to create a database for appointments, clients, and webpage users.

 The project is currently in progress as of Summer 2024.

+## How to view web application

+Please note that the application is currently under development and is not deployed yet as a webpage.

+This repository can be cloned, and the webpage can be run by following the steps underneath the Readme inside the project folder.

+Run:
+1. `pnpm i`
+2. `pnpm dev`
+3. open `localhost:3000`